-The Biology curriculum is supported by a range of extracurricular activities, from the lower school Biology club, largely run by Sixth Form students, to the thriving Sixth Form societies, Natural Sciences Society and Medics’ Society.
+The Biology curriculum is supported by a range of extracurricular activities, from the lower school Crest club, to the thriving Sixth Form societies, Natural Sciences Society and Medics’ Society.
 Visiting speakers and trips out to conferences and field centres further enrich the A level course.

 Head of Biology